 The story so far...

-After four years at the helm, the much-loved Founding Principal left the school in July 2018, and her replacement is Mr. Adrian Frost.
-Previously, Mr. Frost was Founding Head of Secondary and Vice Principal at AIS.
-Before he joined Amity he was Deputy Head Master and Vice Principal of Brighton College, Abu Dhabi for three years.
-In the UK he held management positions at some of the world’s leading academic and celebrated schools, including St Paul’s Girls School, London, Magdalen College School, Oxford and Brighton College, UK.
-All teachers are native English speakers from around the world, qualified to teach the UK curriculum.
-Each of them aims to promote critical thinking and self-reflection in a caring and stimulating environment.
+Mr. Adrian Frost took over the position of Principal in 2018, moving up to the leadership position from his previous role as Founding Head of Secondary and Vice Principal at AIS.
+Before joining Amity he was Deputy Head Master and Vice Principal of Brighton College, Abu Dhabi for three years.
+In the UK, he held management positions at some of the world’s leading academic and celebrated schools, including St Paul’s Girls School, London, Magdalen College School, Oxford and Brighton College, UK.
+Mr Frost is a graduate of Oxford University.

 What about the curriculum?

 The curriculum is based on the National Curriculum for England.

 AIS says "Encouraging creativity, innovative thinking, and the capacity to challenge the existing paradigm are core components of our education provision and ethos.
 Our educational philosophy is centered around fostering a growth mindset and embedding a positive can-do attitude that ensures our children develop a long-lasting love of learning.

 Building on their curiosity, we encourage pupils to evaluate and question facts, form opinions and persevere in learning.Our Academic curriculum not only furnishes pupils with core knowledge and understanding required for success in external examinations but also the skills and habits of mind that will allow them to flourish in the rapidly changing world that lies beyond Amity.